LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D0-Review.md

 **Lab assignments**

 Review the code you wrote for the lab assignments.
 Make sure you understand how everything works.
-If there are things you don't understand, look for answers in the class readings, lecture notes, or on the web and post questions in the Q and A forum.
+If there are things you don't understand, look for answers in the class readings, lecture notes, or on the web and post questions on Discord.

 ### Together in Class